 Alongside regular CCTV bullet or dome cameras, thermal cameras can also be enhanced with the latest video analytics technology; neural networks are being trained to analyze infrared images with similar levels of accuracy as full-color images.

-Considering business security camera trends in 2022, the most popular features people are investing in are rapid set-up, flexibility, remote connectivity, and ease of integration.
-Companies are moving many of their operations online (often to the cloud).
-This means that new devices joining their infrastructure must be easy to integrate and set up.
+Considering business security camera trends in 2023, the most popular features people are investing in are rapid set-up, flexibility, remote connectivity, and ease of integration.
+Companies are moving many of their operations online, often to the cloud.
+This means that new devices, software and other systems like access control joining their infrastructure must be easy to integrate and set up.
 The security camera industry has responded with new hardware and software solutions to make that possible.

 “Plug and play” solutions are increasingly attractive to commercial security professionals who don’t want prolonged testing to delay operations.
 This is especially intriguing to those working with existing infrastructure such as TVL security cameras or analog cameras.
 As companies decide to try out different technologies, mixing and matching solutions to create a tailored security system, being able to easily integrate everything is indispensable.

 What do these commercial security camera trends mean for your business’s security system?

 You might read through these trends and decide to try them out in your own business – so where do you start?
 Look closely at your video security system and any compliances, such as FIPS compliance requirements, that you may need to keep in mind.
 In addition, take a wider view of the security technology you currently use.
 Before adding something new, take stock of what you already have, to see where enhancements can be made.

 Then, if you think you could strengthen a weakness or improve a process by adding new security technology, try it out one step at a time: don’t add video analytics, day-to-night cameras, and cloud servers all at once.
 Completely overhauling your video security without a proper risk assessment might land you with more problems than solutions.